Missing Cost Basis Warnings happen when you haven't shown CoinLedger how you originally purchased or otherwise acquired a certain cryptocurrency.

 Why Do Missing Cost Basis Warnings Happen?

 CoinLedger works by importing all of your buys, sells, trades, and crypto related transactions across all of your cryptocurrency platforms.
+The application normalizes all of this data and sorts it chronologically.

-When CoinLedger detects that you are selling or trading a cryptocurrency that it does not have record of you ever acquiring, it flags the transaction as a Missing Cost Basis (as you are missing your cost basis for this sale/trade of the particular cryptocurrency).
+When CoinLedger detects that you are selling or trading a cryptocurrency that it does not have any record of you ever acquiring, it flags the transaction as a Missing Cost Basis (as you are missing your cost basis for this sale/trade of the particular cryptocurrency).

 An Example: